Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Being physically active every day can help you manage your blood sugar.
 That’s because an active lifestyle can improve your body’s ability to use insulin.
 Daily activity can also help delay or prevent complications of diabetes.
 And it’s a great way to relieve stress.
 If you aren’t normally active, be sure to consult your healthcare provider before getting started.

 You don’t have to join a gym or own pricey sports equipment.
 Just get out and walk.
 Walking is an aerobic exercise that makes your heart and lungs work hard.
 It helps your heart and blood vessels.
-Walking requires only a sturdy pair of sneakers and your own two feet.
-The more you walk, the easier it gets.
+Walking needs only a sturdy pair of sneakers and your own two feet.
+The more you walk, the easier it gets: